Travel Industry Management (TIM)

 TIM 606 Transportation Economics and Management (3) Advanced study analysis of economics and management of passenger transportation systems serving the travel industry.
 Emphasis on topics such as government policy, transport economics, marketing and management, and the relationships between transportation systems and tourism development.
 Pre: graduate standing or consent.

 TIM 640 Financial Management for the Travel Industry (3) Applications of financial analysis to both the domestic and international travel industry.
+TIM majors only.
+A-F only.
 Pre: graduate standing or consent.

 TIM 645 Tourism Field Studies (3) Integration of concepts and application of knowledge and skills from other courses to a selected field study project.
 Pre: any two 600-level TIM courses completed and a third concurrent; or consent.